varsha13152/tp/docs/DeveloperGuide.md

       <br>Expected: Error details shown in the status message.
       <br>Output: Star failed! (ｏ´_｀ｏ)
       <br>Contact NAME is already starred!

    4. Test case: `star 0`<br>
-      Expected: Error details shown in the status message.
+      Expected: No visitor is starred.
+Error details shown in the status message.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>star: Stars the contact identified by the index number used in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer)